Search posts:

 Bushen Huoxue - Traditional Chinese Herbal Remedy for Hyperprolactinemia

-The Traditional Chinese Medicine (TCM) system is radically different from the Ayurvedic system of medicine in many ways, yet both systems tend to gravitate toward the use of herbal remedies as primary methods of treatment for disease.
+Traditional Chinese Medicine (TCM) is radically different from the Ayurvedic system of medicine in many ways, yet both systems tend to gravitate toward the use of herbal remedies as primary methods of treatment for disease.
 Bushen Huoxue is one TCM herbal treatment that has been shown to be effective for the treatment of hyperprolactinemia; this remedy includes the following herbs:

 Studies have shown that, for the treatment of hyperprolactinemia and infertility in women caused by this condition, Bushen Huoxue is at least similarly effective in comparison to the currently used pharmaceutical drugs.
 Not only can it be considered a cure for hyperprolactinemia, but it also has been shown to help prevent recurrence of the condition and to minimize the symptoms associated with hyperprolactinemia.